$864,212.16 raised ~ goal of: $1,000,000.00

 All donations are welcome!
 Thank you for your consideration.

-Leave a legacy that is felt for generations.
 Look at other ways to give here https://reachforuganda.org/donate/waystodonate/